Skip to main content

 Multiple Layers of Temporary Tables

 Catalog supports 2 levels of temporary tables by default.
-If you use more, reach out to your Catalog point of contact and we'll increase the setting.
+If you use more, reach out to your Catalog point of contact to request a higher limit.

 Source Query Visible but Truncated